MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/storage-blob-readme.md

 ```

 ### Create the client
-The Azure Storage Blobs client library for Python - Version 12.4.0
+The Azure Storage Blobs client library for Python
  allows you to interact with three types of resources: the storage
 account itself, blob storage containers, and blobs.
 Interaction with these resources starts with an instance of a
 [client](#clients).
 To create a client object, you will need the storage account's blob service account URL and a